davorg/dmp/chapters/chapter08.md

-The point is that while you can solve all of these problems, there are always new problems around the corner and there comes a point when you have to stop look- ing for new problems to address and put the code into use.
+The point is that while you can solve all of these problems, there are always new problems around the corner and there comes a point when you have to stop looking for new problems to address and put the code into use.
 If you can be sure of the format of your HTML, you can write code which processes the subset of HTML that you know you will be dealing with, but the only way to deal with all HTML is to